isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 Travellers already in SDF may contact the concierge at the Stay-Home Notice Dedicated Facility (SDF) first for help.

-For travellers who are not yet in Singapore or for requet that the SDF is unable to facilitate, e.g. caregiver support, SDF-opt0out, travellers may wish to refer to [this page](https://go.gov.sg/shnhotelneeds) for more details.
+For travellers who are not yet in Singapore or for request that the SDF is unable to facilitate, e.g. caregiver support, SDF opt-out, travellers may wish to refer to [this page](https://go.gov.sg/shnhotelneeds) for more details.
 Travellers may also contact the SafeTravel Enquiries helpline at **6812 5555** for assistance and advice

 #### 9. I am not eligible to opt-out of my Stay-Home Notice Dedicated Facility (SDF), but I am unable to serve my Stay-Home Notice (SHN) at my earlier declared SHN accommodation.
 What should I do?